 When it comes to flashes, you may see a brief flash of light in an arc shape in the periphery of your vision normally in the dark, which can come and go.
 These are different to the shimmering or zigzag lines that might be part of a migraine.

-They can occur spontaneously, but tend to occur more frequently as you get older.
-The gel in the eye (vitreous) naturally becomes more liquid and shrinks with time.
-Sometimes the gel can shrink enough to completely separate from the light sensitive area at the back of the eye (the retina), which can produce a ring shaped floater.
+Eye floaters and flashes can occur spontaneously, but tend to occur more frequently as you get older.
+The gel in the eye naturally becomes more liquid and shrinks.
+Sometimes, the gel can shrink enough to completely separate from the light-sensitive area at the back of the eye (the retina), which can produce a ring-shaped floater.

 Even though these spots are usually harmless and do not affect vision, they can be signs of more serious problems such as retinal detachment.

 These usually occur when the gel inside your eye shrinks and pulls on the retina.
 This will sometime lead to a brief flash.
 Constant flashes, especially if associated with a shadow in the corner of the vision, may be a sign of a retinal tear or retinal detachment (where the retina becomes separated from its underlying layer), which is a rare but serious eye condition that requires immediate treatment to prevent permanent vision loss.

 Please seek immediate attention at your Opticians or local eye casualty department if you develop any of the following symptoms:

 If you experience many eye floaters and flashes, you should book an appointment with your Optician or doctor at the earliest opportunity.

 Shop in store or online to discover our range of sunglasses including designers such as Ray-Ban, Mulberry and Prada.
 You can use our virtual try-on tool to find your perfect style, or visit us in store where our experts can assist you.

 Find your nearest store today to discover your new style.Find a store Find a store